mikenewbuild/mikefallows/posts/uploading-source-maps-to-honeybadger-with-github-actions.md

 description: Using Github Actions to update Honeybadger with the lates source maps for more useful error reporting.
 tags:
-- CI
+- ci
-- Github Actions
+- github actions

 ---
 I've been a happy user of [Honeybadger](https://www.honeybadger.io/) for well over a year now.
 For the small apps I've built it has often been enough to rely on users reporting bugs, as I usually have a direct line of contact with the user (AKA the client).